rimblas/ocd-table-reorderer/README.md

 ### 19.1
 If you're on 19.1 or beyond, then you may want to change the `clearMessages` JS function to use `apex.theme42.util.configAPEXMsgs` instead of `apex.theme42.configureSuccessMessages`.
 But it's optional.

+## Pre-Requisites

+The functionality to re-order the columns depends on the [Invisible Columns](https://oracle-base.com/articles/12c/invisible-columns-12cr1) feature of Oracle Databace 12c.

 ## Roadmap

 * Controls to move a column to the Beginning & End
 * Pre-Defined column arrangements (like move Audit Columns to the end)
 * Block Move: select multiple columns that will move together